sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 . . .
 ```

-## 3. SR-IOV network node policy config
+## 3. SR-IOV operator configuration
-This process is likely the same of both RH OCP and ROKS, and is based on the type of SR-IOV device on the bare metal servers used for the OpenShift workers.
+Satellite/ROKS requires additional configuration setup when installing the SR-IOV operator on the cluster.
+These steps are currently (as of Oct 12, 2022), documented in IBM [Staging documentation for SR-IOV Setup](https://test.cloud.ibm.com/docs/openshift?topic=openshift-satellite-sriov).

 ## 4. CPU and Single-NUMA-Node config
 [Setting up CPU Manager as per RH OCP documentation](https://docs.openshift.com/container-platform/4.9/scalability_and_performance/using-cpu-manager.html#seting_up_cpu_manager_using-cpu-manager) also requires support for `MachineConfigPool` resource.